Azure/bicep-registry-modules/avm/res/app/job/README.md

 ### Parameter: `workloadProfileName`

 The name of the workload profile to use.
+Leave empty to use a consumption based profile.

 - Required: No
 - Type: string
-- Default: `'Consumption'`

 ## Outputs